Tuesday, October 27th, 2020

 Dr. Erika L. Liljedahl is a clinical psychologist who specializes in disability and neuropsychology.
 She worked in various settings including outpatient and inpatient, rehabilitation centers, nursing homes, in substance and day treatment facilities as well as in private practice.
 Currently she is the Department Chair for the online programs in forensic psychology at The Chicago School of Professional Psychology and actively leads several national course build-outs across several modalities.

-Mark Labbett, Creating a Multi-Modality Course from the First Note, to the Final Composition!, The Chicago School of Professional Psychology
+Mark Labbett, Instructional Designer, The Chicago School of Professional Psychology

 Mark Labbett, M.Ed., has worked as an Instructional Designer for over 10 years and in higher education for over 20.
 Mark's background was mainly in administration, working in Financial Aid, Admissions, and Academic Services at Robert Morris University in Pittsburgh, Pa.
 Currently he works for TCS Education Systems as a Senior Instructional Designer and is involved in online course development, resource center development and various design projects using the Canvas platform.